 In view of the previous proposition, is suffices to show that the points and singular lines of a Mazzocca-Melone set of split type constitute the geometries related to one of the varieties in the Main Result, and only those.
 The geometries $\Gamma$ defined above related to a line Grassmannian variety, half-spin variety or variety $\cE_{6,1}(\K)$ will be referred to as a \emph{line Grassmannian geometry, half-spin geometry} or \emph{geometry $\cE_{6,1}(\K)$}, respectively.
 These geometries are related to (Tits-)buildings by defining additional objects in the geometry; it is in this way that we will recognize the varieties of our Main Result.
 This is the content of the next section.

-\section{Recognizing the line Grassmannian, half-spin and $\mathsf{E}_{6,1}$ geometries}
+\section{Recognizing the line Grassmannian, half-spin and $\cE_{6,1}$ geometries}

 We start by recognizing the line Grassmannian geometries.
 Let $(X,\Xi)$ be a proper Mazzocca-Melone set of split type $4$ in $\PAG^{N}(\K)$.
-We will first recognize the residues, and then the whole geometry.
+For each point $p\in X$, we denote the residue at $p$ by $(X_p,\Xi_p$, and we also denote the subspace spanned by $X_p$ by $C_p$, as before (see Lemma~\ref{induction}).
+We will first recognize these residues, and then the whole geometry.
 To that aim, we need one more lemma.